-Were it not for their toxic relationship with that person; they may not have learned how to set boundaries in their future relationships and fallen into another toxic situation.
+Were it not for their toxic relationship with that person; they may not have learned how to set healthy boundaries in their future relationships and fallen into another toxic situation.

 Boundaries are essential when dealing with narcissists because they will take advantage of you if you let them.

 It’s not until you maintain boundaries and follow through with them that the narcissist realizes they can’t control you anymore.